inspire-eu-validation/metadata/common/free-text.md

 **Test method**

-* Check the use of free text elements of type gco: CharacterString_PropertyType in the
-* INSPIRE metadata and see if they meet any of the 3 ways to be defined:
+Check the use of free text elements of type gco:CharacterString_PropertyType in the INSPIRE metadata and see if they meet any of the 3 ways to be defined:

-* 1. Using the gco:CharacterString child element.
+* Using the [gco:CharacterString](#characterString) child element.
-* 2. Using gmx:Anchor child element, or
+* Using [gmx:Anchor](#anchor) child element, or
-* 3. Using the xsi:type attribute and provide both gco:CharacterString and gmd:PT_FreeText child elements.
+* Using the xsi:type attribute and provide both [gco:CharacterString](#characterString) and [gmd:PT_FreeText](#freeText) child elements.

+For options 1 and 2 the character string content of elements shall be provided in the language of the metadata.

+For option 3 the definition of the used locale shall be provided either using an URI pointing to a [Locale](#locale) element within the same document or to an externally provided gmd:PT_Locale element.

 **Reference(s)**